amartyachowdhury/Cypress-Application/SUPABASE_SETUP.md

 ### 3. Set Up Database Schema

 1. In Supabase dashboard, go to **SQL Editor**
-2. Copy the contents of `server/supabase-schema.sql`
+2. Copy the contents of `server/simple-supabase-schema.sql` (or `server/complete-supabase-schema.sql` for full features)
 3. Paste and run the SQL script
 4. This will create all necessary tables, indexes, and functions